tutunak/doku_wiki/README.md

 For example, if you are running container locally, you can acces the page in browser by going to http://127.0.0.1/install.php

+Lighttpd configuration also includes rewrites, so you can enable nice URLs in settings (Advanced -> Nice URLs, set to ".htaccess")

 Build your own
 --------------